The three-step way to find raw milk

 - Can I bring my kids and visit the parlor?

-- Do you make raw cream, butter, kefir, or aged cheese as well?
+- Do you make raw cream, raw butter, raw kefir, or raw aged cheese as well?

 A farmer who welcomes a visit and talks for an hour about the cows is exactly who you want.
 Real raw-milk farms are proud of their animals and their pasture.
 The food and the farmer are inseparable.